- Breast surgery

 My academic position is Professor of Surgery and Oncology at University College London, London, UK and I am the Scientific Director of the Clinical Trials Group of the Division of Surgery, University College London and lead the Breast Cancer service at the Whittington Hospital, London.

-I work as a Consultant Surgeon in London at the Whittington, Royal Free and University College London Hospitals, and see private patients at the London Breast Institute at the Princess Grace Hospital and the King Edward VII hospital where I run a One-Stop breast cancer clinic.
+I work as a Consultant Surgeon in London at the Whittington, Royal Free and University College London Hospitals.

 I have experience in all aspects of breast cancer surgery including lumpectomy, wide local excision and quadrantectomy for breast cancer including glandular reconstruction, sentinel node biopsy / axillary sampling, axillary clearance, and targeted intraoperative radiotherapy, – Intrabeam TARGIT IORT – a particular type of IORT.
 I work in conjunction with renowned plastic surgeons for breast reconstructive surgery when I perform a mastectomy.
 We take a multidisciplinary approach to breast cancer treatment and work very closely in a renowned team of medical oncologists, radiotherapists, radiologists and pathologists, breast care nurses, and specialists in psychosocial care.